Soba101/expensetrack/docs/CURRENT_STATUS.md

 # Current Project Status

-## 🎉 Major Milestone: Full-Featured Dashboard Complete!
+## 🎉 Major Milestone: Complete Design System & Production-Ready App!

 Congratulations!
-The expense tracking app has evolved into a comprehensive, production-ready application with a beautiful, functional dashboard and core features implemented.
+The expense tracking app has evolved into a comprehensive, production-ready application with a **unified design language**, beautiful UI consistency, and robust functionality across all screens.

 ## ✅ What's Working Right Now